juicedata/juicefs/docs/en/security/encrypt.md

 There is no need to specify extra options while mounting an encrypted file system.
 However, the passphrase of the private key needs to be set before mounting using environment variable.

-1. Set passphrase using environmental variable
+1. Set passphrase using environment variable

     ```shell
     export JFS_RSA_PASSPHRASE=the-passwd-for-rsa